ENG517/Procedure/kenneym/Studentconsole.md

 If more than one console is connected to the screen, the newest connection will output audio to the screen.
 All others will not output to the OLED speakers.
 If a different console should be outputting audio, disconnect the device you want sound for and repear steps 2-4.

 Note: if your equipment's inputs do not match your cable, you may need an adapter as noted in materials.

-## Testing your connection
-1.
 ## Disconnecting Your Consoles
 Before disconnecting your device, make sure your progress is saved on all consoles.

 1. Return to your device's home screen.
-Power off Device
+2. Power off Device.
-Remove the HDMI cable from the OLED input
+3. Remove the HDMI cable from the OLED input.

 This should result in a black square appearing on the OLED screen in place if your device screencasting.
 This means you successfully disconnected your console and it is safe to remove the cord from your device.
 After 30 seconds, the black screen will disappear on its own.

-Remove the HDMI cable from your device
+4. Remove the HDMI cable from your device.

  **WARNING:** If you disconnect your console from the cord before the HDMI input, your console's homepage will freeze on the screen.
 If this happens, navigate to the interface panel, and exit the input tab.
 This will remove the frozen screencast from the OLED and successfully return the screen to its origional backdrop.